jmnavarrol/bash-magic-enviro/README.md

 ### Per-project custom modules<a name="custom-modules"></a>
 If there's a [bme-modules/ directory](./example-project/bme-modules/) within the root of your BME project, it will be honored and you can load modules from files within in exactly the same conditions and **with precedence** to *global* modules of same name.

-You may use this feature when you want module-management abilities (autoloading, preparing an environment, exporting functions, etc.) for things that doesn't make sense out of the limited scope of your project or if/when you need to *overload* the way a global module works.
+You may use this feature when you want module-management abilities (autoloading, preparing an environment, exporting functions, etc.) for things that don't make sense out of the limited scope of your project or if/when you need to *overload* the way a global module works.

 The standard conditions for modules are supported (i.e.: [naming](#available-modules), [loading](#available-modules), [development](#dev-modules)...).